 WE NEED YOUR HELP!

 The weather is finally warming up a bit so it's time to start thinking about the Farmers Market.
 It will open on June 9th and run through Oct.
 13, 2019.
 Most, if not all of the vendors will be returning and we've added some new folks as well.
-See you all soon!

 If you are interested in becoming a vendor, please call 330-441-0292 or send an email to brunswickAreaHistory@gmail.com.

 Come and see trucks of all kinds for kids and vehicle lovers to get up close and personal.
 We’ll couple that with our children’s Costume Parade so the kids can wear those Halloween costumes or come as their favorite princess or hero.
 It’s all free, so families can’t go wrong.
+The Greg Zolton State Farm agency will be handing out coloring books and other goodies for the kids.
+And many of our regular vendors and friends will be there as well!

 Dress up your puppy or just come to watch.
 Last year’s event was absolutely amazing – those pet owners know how to get those doggies dressed to the nines!